dupgit/sauvegarde/docs/infrastructure.md

     dir_mode size
     dirname

-As an example a JSON structure for a directory looks like :
+As an example a JSON structure for a directory looks like:

     {"msg_id": 1,
      "hash_list": [],